 "Immigration, Photography, and the Color Line in Lila Quintero Weaver’s Darkroom: A Memoir in Black & White.”
 Immigrants and Comics: Graphic Spaces of Remembrance, Transaction, and Mimesis.
 Ed.
 Nhora Lucia Serrano.
 Routledge Advances in Comics Studies.
-New York: Routledge.
-Forthcoming 2018.
+Routledge.
+Forthcoming April 2020.

 “The Elements of a Life: Lauren Redniss’s Graphic Biography of Marie Curie.”
 Under review.
 5,500 words.